obilang/HKLib/README.md

 # Changes of this Fork
 * Binary read part support havok 2020 file (not support 2018 any more) (Only tested on files from FF16)
 * Binary write part not work yet
-* Added support for decode hkaPredictiveCompressedAnimation (this part should be work generally if you can deserilize any havok file and get related data)
+* Added support for decode hkaPredictiveCompressedAnimation and hkaInterleavedUncompressedAnimation(this part should be work generally if you can deserilize any havok file and get related data)
 * (I do not have a HavokTypeRegistry xml for 2020, all the type defination are come from the binary file itself and hacked into the HavokTypeRegistry)